 This easy baked broccoli will quickly become your new favorite healthy side dish.
 Baking, or roasting, broccoli brings out a whole different flavor with delicious browned bits and just the right amount of caramelization.
 We also love this Parmesan Roasted Broccoli and Garlic Grilled Broccoli for warmer months.

-Baking broccoli is a game changer when it comes to this healthy green veggie.
-When broccoli is baked in the oven, it takes on a different flavor than when it is steamed or sauteed.
 In my opinion, it's a million times better.
 The edges get brown and crispy, the broccoli gets tender without getting mushy, and the taste becomes mild and almost nutty.
-It's amazingly good and changes peoples minds about broccoli.
+It's amazingly good and changes people's minds about broccoli.
 My kids gobble it up.

 How to Bake Broccoli